 You can call CCRI for technical assistance with program- or classroom-level issues as they arise.
 Our specialists are well-versed to address a range of topics, such as:

 As a child care director or teacher, you know that children's behaviors can be challenging.
 In fact, teachers report that children’s behavior is the single biggest challenge they face.
-While some behaviors are appropriate for children's developmental level, some behaviors can be challenging for classroom teachers to manage.
-CCRI's Healthy Social Behaviors in Child Care Centers project provides behavior-specific consultation, coaching, and training on preventing and addressing challenging behaviors and promoting children's social competencies.
-Behavior specialists work with you to enhance classroom management and implement Pyramid Model strategies to teach children pro-social skills.
+While some behaviors are appropriate for children's developmental level, these behaviors can be challenging for classroom teachers to manage.
+CCRI's Behavior Specialists provide behavior-specific consultation, coaching, and training on preventing and addressing challenging behaviors and promoting children's social competencies.
+Specialists work with you to enhance classroom management and implement Pyramid Model strategies to teach children pro-social skills.